keeganperry7/katydid-proofs/learnings/ring.md

 Unfortunately, unlike in Coq, the implementation of the Semiring is not enough to be able to use the ring tactic.

+Luckily a new tactic `grind` might be to the rescue soon, see this [example](https://github.com/leanprover/lean4/blob/master/tests/lean/run/grind_noncomm_semiring.lean).

 ## References

 * [CommSemiring Mathlib Documentation](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Algebra/Ring/Defs.html#CommSemiring)